mtitek

 The scope of the direct and transitive dependencies will let Maven decide if they are needed to successfully execute a specific phase.

-Instead, project "A" has a transitive dependency on project "C".
+• project "A" might have a transitive dependency on project "C".

 And second we need to define the scope of the direct dependency of project "B" on project "C".

-And third we can define the scope of the transitive dependency of project "A" on project "C".
+Then we can resolve the scope of the transitive dependency of project "A" on project "C".

 Once the scope of the transitive dependency is known, Maven will use the same rules to decide if the project referred by the transitive dependency is needed to successfully execute a build phase.